 The Mikhulu Trust is committed to delivering evidenced based parenting programmes.
-As such, we carry out research to determine the impact of our programmes on parents and their children.
+As such, we carry out and support research to determine the impact of our programmes on parents and their children.

 Virtually all of the research on supportive book-sharing has been done in high income countries.
 In recent years we have been carrying out research on the impact of providing training in supportive book-sharing to families in poor communities in sub-Saharan Africa.
 In one randomised controlled trial, carried out in Khayelitsha, South Africa, families with 14 to 16 month old children received a training programme in eight weekly group sessions.
 The training was shown to be highly successful: parents’ book-sharing techniques improved considerably and there were substantial gains in child language, attention, and social understanding.

 For further information:

 Cooper, P.J., Vally, Z, Cooper, H, Sharples, A, Radford, T., Tomlinson, M. & Murray, L. (2014) Promoting mother-infant book-sharing and child cognitive development in an impoverished South African population: a pilot study.
 Early Childhood Education Journal, 43, 143-152.

 Murray, L, De Pascalis, L, Tomlinson, M, Vally, Z, Dadomo, H, MacLachlan, B, Woodward, C, Cooper, P.J.
 (2016) Randomized controlled trial of a book-sharing intervention in a deprived South African community: effects on carer-infant interactions, and their relation to infant cognitive and socio-emotional outcome.
 Journal of Child Psychology and Psychiatry,57,1370-1379.